hnginternship5/hotel-reviews/README.md

 ```
 `117M` is just a default name for the model

-The remaining steps can optionally be done in a virtual environment using tools such as `virtualenv` or `conda`.

 ## Usage

 Some of the examples below may include Unicode text characters.
 Set the environment variable: